 For me though, with the right marketing, great quality content will win out regardless of its length.

-One thing, we should never underestimate is how discerning potential buyers are – and their ability to separate the crud from the good, sniffing out bad content from a mile off.
+One thing we should never underestimate is how discerning potential buyers are and their ability to separate the crud from the good – sniffing out bad content from a mile away.

-So whether you decide to play the short or long game, just make stuff that deserves the attention of people.
-The thing is – the good will win out.
+Whether you decide to play the short or the long game, just make stuff that deserves people’s attention.
+The good will always win out.